 The front part of the eye

-The white part of the eye (sclera) is the visible section of the firm outer surface of the eyeball.
+The white part of the eye (sclera) is the visible part of the firm outer surface of the eyeball.
 The colored part of the eye is the iris.
 It is like a disc with a hole in the middle, which is known as the .
 The iris has muscles that it can use to make the bigger or smaller.
 A bit like the aperture of a camera, this controls how much light is let into the eye: When it’s very bright, the iris makes the smaller to prevent “overexposure.”
 In the dark, the iris makes the bigger to let as much light as possible enter the eye.

 The iris and are covered by a transparent layer called the .
 The main function of the is to protect the eye from foreign objects and injury.
 Our eyelids, eyelashes and tear fluid do this too.
 But the also plays a role in vision.
 It changes the path of the light (refracts the light) on its way into the eye.